samuelpaulc/react-light-marquee/README.md

 # react-light-marquee
 What goes around comes around!
+An ode to the HTML marquee element.

 For most cases the number of elements in the dom is equal to number of children i.e it has ***no duplication***.
 Duplication is only done when it is absolutely necessary.